Tarikh for Bangladesh

 optional

-SSR-safe React components for standard, relative, and Bangla date output.
-Semantic <time> elements, optional markup, and no runtime dependencies beyond React.
+SSR-safe React components for standard, relative, Bangla, and Hijri output.
+Semantic <time> elements, `relativeStyle` for relative labels, and no runtime dependencies beyond React.

 format.ts